bengtfredh/pinebook-pro-fedora-installer/README.md

 ## Known Issues:
 * Because `dialog` is weird, the script needs to be run in `bash`.
 * Some fedora mirrors are veeeery slow - change FEDORAURL to a known good mirror.
+* Reboot make Pinebook to hang when start up.
+Use poweroff and turn on.

 ## Things to do/improve